SarthakMishra/codemap/src/codemap/processor/tree_sitter/code_struct/index.md

 - **Indentation:** Use 2 or 4 spaces for indentation; do not mix tabs and spaces.
 - **Docstrings:** Always provide a `doc:` field for classes and functions for clarity.
 - **Type Annotations:** Use `[type: ...]` for all parameters, attributes, and return values where possible.
+  - Wrap complex type annotations in double quotes when they contain special characters.
 - **Default Values:** Specify default values in attributes: `[default: ...]`.
 - **Imports:** Use `import:` for dependencies at the file or module level.
   - Classify imports as `internal` or `external` using the `type:` field.
   - For internal imports, use `ref:` to link to the entity definition within the file.
   - For external imports, use `source:` to specify the origin (e.g., `stdlib`, `pypi`).
+  - Group related imports with `&` when they share the same source or type.
+- **Grouping:** Use ampersand (`&`) to group related entities that share common attributes.
+  - Avoid comma-separated lists for entity names to prevent minification conflicts.

 ---